 How to grow

 Very adaptable.
-Autumn Sun Coneflower prefers moist rich soil, but will grow in a variety of soil types, including clay, and tolerates periodic drought and flooding.
-Plants will be more compact when grown in sun, but they produce plenty of blooms in part sun.
+Autumn Sun Coneflower prefers moist soil, but will grow in a variety of soil types, including clay, and can tolerate periodic drought and flooding.
+Plants will be more compact when grown in the sun, but they produce plenty of blooms in part sun.
+The flowering stems are surprisingly sturdy and usually only require staking during wet growing seasons or if planted in overly fertile soil.

 Care and maintenance